CH6832/theoretical-foundations/software-engineering-masters-training-materials/2nd-semester/software-testing-and-quality-assurance/summaries/README-summary.md

 ```

 **Practical Exercise:**
-- **Implement TDD/BDD**: Write and execute test cases using TDD or BDD methodologies for a given feature.
+- **Implement TDD/BDD**: Write and execute test cases using TDD or BDD methodologies for a given feature, reinforcing the concepts through practical application.

 ## **Assessment**

-- **Weekly Testing Assignments**: Implement and report on various testing techniques and tools.
+- **Weekly Testing Assignments**: Participants will implement and report on various testing techniques and tools, solidifying their understanding through hands-on practice.

-- **Automated Testing Project**: Create a project that includes automated tests and integrates with a CI/CD pipeline.
+- **Automated Testing Project**: Students will create a project that includes automated tests and integrates with a CI/CD pipeline, allowing them to apply their skills in a real-world context.

-- **Final Exam**: Assess understanding of testing principles, techniques, and tools.
+- **Final Exam**: A comprehensive assessment will evaluate understanding of testing principles, techniques, and tools covered throughout the course.

 ## **Resources**

-- **"Software Testing: A Craftsman's Approach" by Paul C. Jorgensen**: Comprehensive coverage of testing principles and techniques.
+- **"Software Testing: A Craftsman's Approach" by Paul C. Jorgensen**: This book offers comprehensive coverage of testing principles and techniques, emphasizing the importance of a disciplined approach to testing.

-- **"Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation" by Jez Humble, David Farley**: Essential reading for understanding CI/CD practices.
+- **"Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation" by Jez Humble, David Farley**: This essential reading provides insights into CI/CD practices and the importance of automating the software delivery process to achieve higher quality and faster releases.